Comprehensive Guide: 5 Steps for Job Safety Analysis

 Step 5: Document and Share Job Hazard Analysis Reports

-Once a JSA has been completed, the related reports should be documented and made available to your employees.
-Every worker who performs a job needs to be aware of the associated hazards and what preventive measures will help keep them safe.
+Once the analysis is completed, the related JHA reports must be documented and made available to all relevant employees.
+Every worker performing that job needs to be aware of the associated hazards and the specific control measures that will help keep them safe.

 Looking for a safety solution that covers every step of an effective job safety analysis?
 GoCanvas Compliance & Safety includes pre-built digital forms so you can collect accurate and complete information for every job.
 Established PPE checklists, environment photo capture, and hazard analysis tables mean you get the vital details every time, so you can focus on taking the appropriate actions to keep your team safe.